 - have completed an undergraduate degree with first class honours or demonstrate equivalent research experience

-- meet the admission requirements for a PhD at a South Australian university
+- meet the admission requirements for a PhD at an Australian university

-- be willing to enrol full-time for a research higher degree (PhD or equivalent) in a South Australian university
+- be willing to enrol full-time for a research higher degree (PhD or equivalent) at a Australian university

 - apply for a research training program (RTP) or equivalent scholarship, or demonstrate evidence of outstanding research ability.

 Your application must include:

 - a copy of your university scholarship application (you must apply separately for scholarship support) or supporting evidence of outstanding research ability – students should email evidence that a scholarship has been awarded as soon as possible

 - your tertiary studies academic record – students should email honours or masters results as soon as possible

 - your curriculum vitae (CV)